lyds-jane/unit3/README.md

 ### System Diagram
 ![System Diagram](images/sys_diagram.png)

-*Figure x* - This shows the system diagram and archetecture of the web application.
+*Figure 1* - This shows the system diagram and archetecture of the web application.

 ### Test Plan

 ![Test Plan](images/testplan.png)

-*Figre x* - This shows the test plan for the application.
+*Figre 2* - This shows the test plan for the application.
 An updated version of this can be found in [Evaluation](#evaluation)

 ### Design Sketch

 ![designsketch](images/sketch.jpg)

-*Figure x* - This is my initial design sketch for the inventory app.
+*Figure 3* - This is my initial design sketch for the inventory app.
 It shows the login screen and the main screen, as well as a popup box that would give more information about the candy and would allow for edits to be made.

 ### UI Design
 These screenshots show the final UI that I developped.

 ![login](images/login.png)

-*Figure x* - This shows the UI for the login page.
+*Figure 4* - This shows the UI for the login page.

 ![register](images/register.png)

-*Figure x* - This shows the UI for the register window.
+*Figure 5* - This shows the UI for the register window.

 ![main](images/table.png)

-*Figure x* - This shows the UI I created for the main inventory, which changed a lot from the initial planning stages.
+*Figure 6* - This shows the UI I created for the main inventory, which changed a lot from the initial planning stages.

 ### Flow Charts
 Below are the flowcharts for the register, login, and load data functions of the application.

 ![register](images/register_flow.JPG)

-*Figure x* - This shows the flowchart for the register class.
+*Figure 7* - This shows the flowchart for the register class.

 ![login](images/login_flow.JPG)

-*Figure x* - This shows the flowchart for the login window.
+*Figure 8* - This shows the flowchart for the login window.
 It is important to note that this did not work in the final application, due to an error called to the verify_password method.

 ![load](images/load_flow.JPG)

-*Figure x* - This shows the flowchart for the load data method, which takes data from database.csv and puts it into the table widget of the UI.
+*Figure 9* - This shows the flowchart for the load data method, which takes data from database.csv and puts it into the table widget of the UI.

 Development